-Choose your financial counselor carefully, as there are many self-professed counselors who will charge high fees and whose services may be of little value.
-Consider utilizing a non-profit financial counseling service.
+Be careful when choosing a credit counselor or financial manager, as there are many self-professed counselors who will charge high fees but whose services may be of little value.
+Although it's an imperfect test of quality, consider utilizing a non-profit financial counseling service.

 "Working Out" Your Debts

-If you own a home, and have some equity in the home, consider refinancing your home to pay off all of your high interest debt.
+If you own a home and have some equity in the home, consider refinancing your home to pay off all of your high interest debt.
 You may be able to obtain long-term financing at a much lower interest rate, allowing you to consolidate your debts, lower your monthly payments, and obtain a tax deduction in the process.